Final Hamper Hub in Darling Harbour was on Thursday 1st April.

 Where else can I access food relief other than the Harbourside Hub?

 If you are in Sydney, the OzHarvest Markets are currently providing food hampers, free of charge.
-The Waterloo OzHarvest Market is located at 95 Wellington Street, Waterloo, and is open from 10am to 2pm, Friday – Monday.
-The Kensington OzHarvest Market is located at 147 Anzac Parade, Kensington, and is open from 10am to 2pm, Tuesday – Friday.
+The Waterloo OzHarvest Market is located at 95 Wellington Street, Waterloo, and is open from 10am to 2pm, Tuesday to Saturday.
 Please click here for more information.

 If you are looking for support, ASK IZZY can help you to find the services you need, now and nearby.
 It is free and anonymous, and you can search services to find food, housing, healthcare, counselling, legal advice, addiction treatment.
 You’ll just need to add your suburb and it will display results that are nearest.

 - Student visa holders employed by select supermarkets or as part of a nursing program, may be eligible to work more than the 40 hours per fortnight limit.

 - Depending on their visa status, international students may be eligible for the government’s Special Benefit, for people experiencing severe financial hardship who do not qualify for another form of payment.

 - Some students may be able to access their superannuation.
 Eligibility criteria: “You hold a student visa that you have held for 12 months or more and you are unable to meet immediate living expenses.”
 More information